klee/klee.github.io/docker.md

 [Docker](https://www.docker.com/) provides tools for deploying applications within containers.
 Containers are (mostly) isolated from each other and the underlying system.
 This allows you to make a KLEE container, tinker with it and then throw it away when you're done without affecting the underlying system or other containers.

 A Docker container is built from a Docker image.
-A Docker image encapsulates an application which in this case is KLEE.
-This application level encapsulation is useful because it provides a "portable" and reproducible environment to run KLEE in.
+A Docker image encapsulates an application, which in this case is KLEE.
+This application-level encapsulation is useful because it provides a "portable" and reproducible environment in which to run KLEE.

 # Installing Docker

-To run Docker natively on your machine you need to be using a Linux distribution with Docker installed.
 Follow these links for installation instructions on [Ubuntu](https://docs.docker.com/engine/install/ubuntu/), [OS X](https://docs.docker.com/installation/mac/) and [Windows](https://docs.docker.com/installation/windows/).

 # Getting the KLEE Docker image